How to Find YouTube Hero Channels: A Data-Driven Research Guide

 Even Attia at 60% consistency is solid.
 They all exceed the 30-comment threshold on average and maintain regular upload schedules.

-How to Calculate a Hero Score
+How Do You Calculate a Hero Channel Score?

 # Hero Score Formula